 Gold Top with Circular EMI Logo (1973-1976)

-Yellow Submarine was the last of the regular British albums to be released on cassette in August 1974 (likely prompted by the British television premiere of the film in April) and this had a cassette inlay design first seen with EMI tapes from mid-late 1973, a gold band across the top third of the inlay and the new circular style EMI logo (first seen on vinyl at the beginning of 1973).
+Yellow Submarine was the last of the regular British albums to be released on cassette in August 1974 (likely prompted by the British television premiere of the film in April) and this had a cassette inlay design first seen with EMI tapes from mid-late 1973 - A gold band across the top third of the inlay including the new circular style EMI logo (first seen on vinyl at the beginning of 1973).
 The Dolby noise reduction logo also made an appearance on the front as well as the spine and there was a paragraph of advise about Dolby on the inlay reverse alongside the customary copyright/mono playback notices.
-Regrettably, the front cover of the vinyl sleeve was once again the only artwork to be included on these 'Circular EMI' inlays.
+Regrettably, the front cover of the vinyl sleeve was still the only artwork to be included on these 'Circular EMI' inlays.

 Yellow Submarine was the only original Beatle album to be issued in this style, but there were a good number of solo Beatle albums released in this form as well as the 1976 Rock 'n' Roll Music compilation*.
-Original copies of Yellow Submarine had white labels (the first Beatle cassette labels to carry the Apple logo) as well as metallic gold paint on the inlay.
+Original copies of Yellow Submarine had white labels (these being the first Beatle cassette labels to carry the Apple logo) as well as metallic gold paint on the inlay.

 *Rock 'n' Roll Music was issued as a "double play